Sursock bronze: Lion's head

+A bull's‑head ornament from the same temple, now housed in the Louvre.

+In his 1920 monograph, Dussaud identified the lion's head at the lower front of the dress as a representation of the god Gennaios, regarded as a solar deity venerated at Baalbek.
+Kropp (2010) proposed that Gennaios may not be a distinct deity but derives from the Aramaic GNYʾ, linked to the Arabic concept of jinn (جن), denoting a divine or powerful entity rather than a proper name.
+He also suggested that the lion's head represents an attribute indicating divine status, applicable to multiple gods rather than symbolizing a unique deity.

+In 1956, the French Jesuit priest and archaeologist René Mouterde published findings regarding two previously undocumented inscriptions from Lebanon relating to Jupiter Heliopolitanus, the second of which references "I.O.M.H. regulo".
+Mouterde interpreted the title regulus in its astronomical context, (Note: Regulus is also known in Greek sources as "Basiliskos" and in Babylonian texts as "Sarru", both meaning king.) referring to the brightest star in the constellation Leo, thereby identifying the solar god of Baalbek with the Lion.
 Mouterde observed that this astronomical association is reflected in the material culture, noting the presence of lion imagery on multiple Jupiter Heliopolitanus representations.
-He suggested that this leonine symbolism served both celestial and solar functions, corresponding to the deity's identification with Helios-Sol, particularly given Leo's traditional designation as the sun's celestial house in ancient astronomy.
+He suggested that the leonine motif was a symbol with both solar and astral significance.
+The solar aspect relates to the deity's identification with Apollo-Helios, while the astral aspect relates to Leo's status as the sun's celestial house in ancient astronomy.
 According to Mouterde, this interpretation may also explain the architectural decoration of Baalbek's main temples, where alternating bull and lion motifs potentially represent the deity's dual nature as both Hadad and a solar-stellar deity.
-Other scholars presented different views: Cumont suggested that the lion head and the winged disk adorning the front of the bronze may have held an astrological or cosmological significance, though he acknowledged that its precise meaning remains uncertain.
-He further proposed that the lion head might also serve as an attribute of Saturn.
-Hajjar associated the lion motif with Athena-Allat, suggesting that it represents an attribute of the goddess.
+Other scholars presented different views: Cumont suggested that the lion's head and the winged disk adorning the front of the bronze may have held astrological or cosmological significance, though he acknowledged that its precise meaning remains uncertain.
+He further proposed that the lion's head might also serve as an attribute of Saturn.
+Hajjar suggested that the lion motif represents an attribute of the goddess Athena-Allat.

-Significance
+Cultural and institutional significance

 The Sursock bronze is the showpiece of the Louvre's Department of Oriental Antiquities Roman Levant collection; it was formerly part of the Charles Sursock collection.
-In 1920, French archaeologist René Dussaud, then Deputy Curator of the Department of Oriental Antiquities, selected the Sursock bronze as the subject for the article inaugurating the first issue of Syria, a leading publication for French archaeological research in the Levant.
+In 1920, René Dussaud, then Deputy Curator of the Department of Oriental Antiquities, selected the Sursock bronze as the subject for the article inaugurating the first issue of Syria, a leading journal for French archaeological research in the Levant.
 A stylized rendering of the sculptural group was adopted as the logo of the Institut français d'archéologie de Beyrouth and the Institut français d'archéologie du Proche-Orient, French archaeological research institutes and the forerunners of the Institut français du Proche-Orient.